 LOADALL takes a few seconds to execute.
 After executing LOADALL, use the STATUS command to learn the status of the command execution.

-Note: If you want an ESSCMD script to execute between a member and data load, use the LOADMEMBER and LOADDATA commands instead of the LOADALL command.
+Note: If you want an ESSCMD script to execute between a member load and a data load, use the LOADMEMBER and LOADDATA commands instead of the LOADALL command.